Updated for 2025

 - Portable phone charger

-Winter Add-ons
+Winter Add-ons:

 - Sweater or jacket to wear during portraits and a casual one for warmth